Difficulty

 What is Lawn Aeration and Why Should You Aerate?

 Over time, grass and soil can become compressed and compacted.
-This creates thatch, which is a thin layer of dead and living grass roots, stems and shoots that forms between the soil and the grass in your lawn. Â Some of this organic matter, including the grass stems and roots, decays slowly, so thatch can build up.
+This creates thatch, which is a thin layer of dead and living grass roots, stems and shoots that forms between the soil and the grass in your lawn.

+As this organic matter decays slowly, thatch builds up.
 As the thatch becomes thicker, it prevents air, water and fertilizer from reaching the roots of the grass.
-This causes your lawn to thin out and die.Â
+This can cause your lawn to thin out and die.

 Aeration is the practice of making holes in your lawn to loosen the soil underneath.
-This lets oxygen, water and important nutrients reach the roots, so your grass can become lush, green and healthy.Â
+This lets oxygen, water and important nutrients reach the roots.
+Aeration can help your lawn become green and healthier.
+It can also help improve a lawn growing in poor soil or heavy clay.

 When to Aerate Your Lawn

-Consider aerating your lawn if it is thin and brown and you have trouble growing grass.
-Aerating is also a good idea if your lawn is your grass is subject to heavy foot or vehicle traffic.Â
+Consider aerating your lawn if it is thinning or browning or if you have trouble growing grass in spots.
+Aerating is also a good idea if your lawn regularly experiences heavy foot or vehicle traffic.

-The best time to aerate is during the growing season.
 Most homeowners should aerate their lawns at least every other year, while golf courses or other places that get heavy use are typically aerated at least twice a year.

 Irrigate the Lawn Before Aerating